xxrom/solidity-todo/readme.md

 ### backend folder ('blockain')

--   Steps for compiling and uploading contract to blockchain:
+-   Steps for compiling and uploading contract to blockchain (npm run truffle:all):

 -   1. `truffle dashboard` - there connect metamask to truffle